-Association of information for devices and Applications to the Service Subscription
+Association of information for devices and Applications to the M2M Service Subscription

-The Service Subscription defines the technical part of the contract between a M2M Subscriber (typically an M2M Application Service Provider) and a M2M Service Provider.
-Each Service Subscription has a unique identifier (M2M-Sub-ID).
+The M2M Service Subscription defines the technical part of the contract between a M2M Subscriber (typically an M2M Application Service Provider) and a M2M Service Provider.
+Each M2M Service Subscription has a unique identifier ( M2M-Service-Profile-ID).

-A Service Subscription establishes an association between one or more M2M Applications and one or more devices (M2M Nodes).
-In addition, the Service Subscription is associated with one or more Service Roles.
+A M2M Service Subscription establishes an association between one or more M2M Applications and one or more devices (M2M Nodes).
+In addition, the M2M Service Subscription is associated with one or more Service Roles.